Older Runners: 5 Tips to Get Started

 Are you too old to start running?
 The answer is no. It’s never too late to take up running.

-It is never too late to take up running.
 Many things are possible if you really want them.
-Age is mainly a matter of mind and well-being.
-There are 30-year-olds who feel like they are already too old for everything, whereas there are 70-year-olds beaming with energy as if they were 40 years younger.
-Whether you are 30 or 70, what really matters is taking the first step towards a healthy and active lifestyle.
+Age is mainly a matter of mindset and well-being.
+There are 30-year-olds who feel like they are already too old for everything, whereas there are 70-year-olds bursting with energy as if they were 40 years younger.
+Whether running at age 50 or 70, all you need is a dedicated training plan and mindset to take the first step towards a healthy and active lifestyle.

 Basically, there is no reason that older runners can’t exercise just like their younger counterparts, provided that they keep a few basic principles in mind.

-Important note: Before starting up your training, make sure to have a physician give you a check-up and clear you to do sports again.
+Before starting up your training, make sure to have a physician give you a check-up and clear you to do sports again.

+A great way for older runners to start running again is to alternate between walking and running.
 Regular endurance training not only increases your level of fitness and well-being, but it also prevents cardiovascular diseases like high blood pressure and high cholesterol.

-3. Maintain your strength and flexibility
+Tip #3 – Work on your strength and flexibility

-Studies have shown, however, that it is possible to slow age-related losses in performance through targeted strength training.
-In fact, there is evidence suggesting that muscle growth and strength gains of up to 100% are possible even at an advanced age.
+Studies have shown that it is possible to slow age-related losses in performance through targeted strength training.
+In fact, there is evidence suggesting that muscle growth and strength gains of up to 100% are possible even at an advanced age.(3)

-4. Strengthen your bones
+Tip #4 – Strengthen your bones

 Pushing and pulling are the two best ways to fight bone and mineral loss.
 Running regularly and static strength exercises are great for increasing bone mineral density (BMD).
 This improves the overall stability of your bones and prevents bone mass loss and osteoporosis.